Best Value Pension Plans

 PRSA’s are suited to employees where a company pension scheme does not exist, or to the self-employed including owner-directors of small limited companies.

 A PRSA offers the most flexible and transferable individual pension plan type, for both employees and the self-employed.
 They can accept transfers from most other pension arrangements and be transferred into an employer’s scheme, should you change jobs and wish to do so.
-They are also worth considering as an alternative to a Master Trust Executive Pension for company directors.

-Master Trust – Executive Pension Plans also called Director Pension Plans are pension plans for directors of limited companies including contractors.
+Master Trust – Executive Plans also called Director Pension Plans are pension plans for directors of limited companies including contractors.
 These allow the company to foot the bill of funding for the company directors’ retirement, whilst receiving corporation tax relief.
 The directors themselves can also make personal contributions with full PAYE tax relief.
 These plan types are subject to strong regulatory and audit rules and must be set up under Trust.

 Post Retirement – Approved Retirement Funds – An ARF allows you to invest all, or part of your pension fund after you retire.
 You can decide on the type of fund you would like to invest in, together with the amount of risk you’re comfortable with.
-With an ARF you can make withdraws on a regular, or ad hoc basis, although once you reach age 61 you must withdraw a minimum of 4% in each calendar year.
+With an ARF you can make withdraws on a regular, or ad hoc basis, although once you reach age 61 you must withdraw a minimum of 4% each year.

-Low-Cost Pension Plans
+Low-Cost Pension Plans – Ireland

 Advice Based – Pension Charges

-From 0.50% PA on ARFs
+• From 0.50% PA on ARFs.

-From 0.60% PA on PRBs
+• From 0.60% PA on PRBs.

-*From 0.75% PA on Master Trust – Executive Pension Plans.
+• From 1.00% PA on Master Trust – Executive Pension Plans.

 Key Take Aways